tshjustin/llama2-implementation/README.md

 5. Top P sampling.
 Sort the tokens based on probability, then take the tokens such that this token's cumulative sum of probability = P. Hence we would limit the token that are rubbish, but may still be present.

+#### Temperature

+1. Deals with the scaling of logits

+2. Low temperature = Small logits becomes smaller, large logits become larger, difference between P(.) is larger = more confident

+3. More confident = more deterministic